Docs / Self-Host

 Technical path first

-Right now this path is still developer-oriented, with GitHub and manual runtime setup as the main entry point.
+The self-host path is developer-oriented.
+GitHub and manual runtime setup are the entry point.

 GitHub and manual setup